-Looking back now, how I have it figured is, if I had arrived at the ashram at such a time that I would have seen the young boy during the period that his mental barriers had been "reduced to nothingness," as an adult arriving from the present time backward and aware of never having experienced such a state, that is, not recalling it from my youth to a grown man, yet fully aware of the importance of Enlightenment, I would have interceded in some fashion to ensure growing to manhood it wasn't lost.
+Looking back now, how I have it figured is, if I had arrived at the ashram at such a time that I would have seen or met the young boy during the exact same period that his mental barriers had been "reduced to nothingness," as an adult arriving from the present time backward and aware of never having experienced such a state, that is, not recalling it from my youth to a grown man, yet fully aware of the importance of Enlightenment, I would have interceded in some fashion to ensure growing to manhood it wasn't lost.

 The easiest way for that to have transpired would to have somehow eliminated the one, primary specific incident that was most directly responsible for the loss --- without disturbing the overall nature of the time-flow.
 Now, if I could have figured out what that specific incident was on the spot in the ashram at the time or not is another thing.
 Looking back, that one specific incident would be to ensure the boy knew, no matter what, under NO or any circumstances, was he to get out of the car and open the garage door before his aunt stopped the car and she herself got out.

 The thing is, as an adult having grown up with that portion of my life absent from my memory I didn't remember that as a young boy I visited the ashram, nor while there I was visited by a man who, in the process of that visit we exchanged photos between the Code-O-Graphs.
 I did know though that somewhere along the way the photos had been switched.
-Both my younger brother and Adam Osborne, as well as me, noticed in later years the difference.
+Both my younger brother and Adam Osborne as well as me, noticed in later years the difference.
 I also knew that the Code-O-Graph had gone missing by the time I returned from India during a period of time when I was a young boy because my uncle found it stored away in a box at his mothers and by then I was no longer a little boy, but a teenager just about ready to graduate from high school.

 So, the Zen master missed his mark.
 Ending up at the ashram before the boy entered a "state of having been reduced to nothingness," I didn't know the boy was ever Awakened, so when I returned to my regular present time forward I still didn't know.
-If by the Zen master's efforts I would have ended up at the ashram during the boy's Enlightened period before Mara interceded, as I have stated above, I still wouldn't have had the knowledge of the specific incident that impacted him adversely, so I couldn't have warned him anyway.
+If by the Zen master's efforts I would have ended up at the ashram during the boy's Enlightened period before Mara the Tempter interceded, as I have stated above, I still wouldn't have had the knowledge of the specific incident that impacted him adversely, so I couldn't have warned him anyway.
 If I did have that information and warned him and he followed through with the warning and because of having done so remained Enlightened right up into adulthood, there would have been no reason for the Zen master to have sent me back to intercede.